LaylaD4/LaylahDePaull_T2A2/README.md

 ### 1. HTTP Verb

-- **GET**: This method is used to retrieve a list of all users who currently have accounts in the system.
+- **GET**: This method is used to retrieve a list of all users who currently have accounts in the database.
 To perform this action, an admin must be logged in and authenticated via their JWT, and the request must pass the @auth_as_admin_decorator check.

 ### 2. Path or Route